webrecorder/browsertrix/docs/user-guide/archived-items.md

 `Paid Feature`{ .badge-green }

 Like running a crawl workflow, running crawl analysis also uses execution time.
-Crawls and crawl analysis share the same concurrent crawling limit, however crawl analysis runs will be paused in favor of new crawls if the concurrent crawling limit is reached.
+Crawls and crawl analysis share the same concurrent crawling limit, but crawl analysis runs will be paused in favor of new crawls if the concurrent crawling limit is reached.

 ### Replay